Goal 2: Enliven the Riverfront Open-Space Experience | KCET

 Open space comes in many forms.
 Along with opportunity, there needs to be a distinction of the types of open space that are needed within a specific community and NELA as a whole.
 There are regional parks like Griffith Park, which serve and attract patrons outside a specific community.
 Pocket parks, which are smaller and often result from formerly vacant or underutilized land.
 With the launch of the City-led People Street program, it is much easier to redirect space previously used by vehicles.
 Pedestrian plazas and sidewalk adjacent parklets provide new gathering spaces.

-Program public space
+B. Program public space

 Public spaces are only as useful as they are used.
 Enlivening the public space experience means infusing a place with life, allowing for layers of human experiences.
 Programmed activities, such as tours, events, performances, art exhibits, creates social connections in conjunction with a place.
 These activities can promote both the charm of the River while highlighting the diversity of its adjacent communities.